MAPF-Competition/web_resource/landing_page.md

 ## Eligibility and prizes

 Participation is open to individuals and teams of individuals from any discipline and background and from any geographic location.
-A limited number of **[training awards](https://docs.google.com/forms/d/1_2piTMu4qzzTq7aPcsqQjcV12Edxb1bAWJ-Z8RXGHQA/viewform?edit_requested=true)** are available, to help with costs associated with the development of computational models.

 Cash prizes (in $USD) are available for distinguished performance:

 ![image](landing_page_resource/images/prize.png)

-Other notable performances (2nd, 3rd place in each category) will also be recognised with a certificate.
+Other notable performances (2nd, 3rd place in each category) will br recognised with a certificate.

+A limited number of **[training awards](https://docs.google.com/forms/d/1_2piTMu4qzzTq7aPcsqQjcV12Edxb1bAWJ-Z8RXGHQA/viewform?edit_requested=true)** are available, to help with costs associated with the development of computational models.

 Register and submit your implementation before the submission deadline to participate!

 ## Important Dates